 Excerpted and adapted from "Clot?
-Not!," Stroke Connection Magazine, July/August 2003 (Science update October 2012)
+Not!," Stroke Connection Magazine, July/August 2003 (Last science update April 2014)

 Antiplatelet and anticoagulant therapies are at the heart of preventing recurrent strokes.
 Although neither antiplatelet nor anticoagulant drugs can break up a clot (that’s a job for tPA and other clot busters being tested), both types of drugs are effective in keeping a clot from forming or stopping the growth of one.
 A lot of antiplatelets and anticoagulants are available to stroke survivors, and it helps to understand them.

 Blood platelets are actually fragments of cells – meaning they don’t contain all the necessary cellular equipment.
 When a person gets a cut or scratch, platelets release thromboxane, a chemical that signals other platelets to “help out.”
 Without the release of thromboxane, the platelets won’t come (stick) together, no clot will form, and the cut will continue to bleed.
 If you have a wound, thromboxane is an indispensable self-sealing material; but if you’re a stroke survivor, thromboxane’s ability to round up “help” to form a blood clot becomes potentially life-threatening.

 Antiplatelet agents, including aspirin, clopidogrel, dipyridamole and ticlopidine, work by inhibiting the production of thromboxane.
 Aspirin is highly recommended for preventing a first stroke, but it and other antiplatelets also have an important role in preventing recurrent strokes.